yuval23/lwc-ql/README.md

 ### Add LWC Components

 * To add new components simply create the component folder inside the modules folder
+* We will add it into `./c` folder in our modules to match the way Salesforce Project use it.

 > Component bundle will have the following structure